freshbudget/freshbudget/scratch.md

 - each of an incomes entitlements can be changed over time, thus need to be versioned??? event sourced??? active flag???

 - When a user creates a one time budget, don't show it in the incomes list.
 Also show a form to say where the income went, i.e. to which account.
 My thought is maybe like a cash birthday present from grandma, I don't need care about tracking that income, but I need somewhere to log the income.

+- What to call someone added to the budget but is just for tracking purposes, for example a childs name.
+Other roles: Member, Admin, Observer (tax planner, etc. basically read-only),